JasonBoy/vue-web-kit/README.md

 ### Application Config and Environment Variables

 Every project has some configuration or environment variables to make it run differently in different environment,
-for koa-web-kit, we also provide different ways to configure your ENVs.
+for vue-web-kit, we also provide different ways to configure your ENVs.

 #### app-config.js/app-config.js.sample

-The pre bundled file `app-config.js.sample` lists some common variables to use in the project, you should copy and rename it to `app-config.js` for your local config:
+The pre bundled file `app-config.js.sample` in `config` dir lists some common variables to use in the project, you should copy and rename it to `app-config.js` for your local config:
 ```javascript
 module.exports = {
   //http server listen port